smile921/wunki.org/posts/2012-01-19-centralized-logging-with-sentry.md

 [Bread & Pepper]: http://breadandpepper.com/

 Luckily, there is a great toolkit called [Sentry] from the people of [Disqus] which let's you do centralized logging.
-Any kind of logging, not just errors.
 Let me try to sell it to you by listing some features from it [introduction post]:

 [Sentry]: http://readthedocs.org/docs/sentry/en/latest/
 [Disqus]: http://disqus.com/